 This is another one specifically for kids who want to learn how to design video games.
 It is designed for 7 to 14-year-olds, but they highly encourage the whole family (from kids to grandparents) join in on the fun.
 There are three components to the program.
 The first is playing a game that teaches the principles of game design.
 They earn “sprites” throughout the game.
 Once they reach a certain level of sprites, they can dive into the second component: game design through a drag-and-drop tool.
 Then they can take advantage of the third component- the community where players can share, review, and collaborate on games with other players as well as professional game designers.
 They can also take part in challenges and contests.
 Registering an account is free and includes access to your first game design quest.
 However, to unlock the rest, there is a one-time $19.95 fee.
 They also offer a $299 online course for those who are ready to work with an instructor and gaming professionals.

 Daisy the Dinosaur

 If you have preschoolers at home, this app (only available on iOS devices) helps young kids begin exploring coding concepts using a simple drag-and-drop platform.
 Your kids will love using these commands to get Daisy the Dinosaur to jump, turn, grow, and spin.

-These are just a few of the resources out there that can help you teach your kids how to code.
+These are just a few of the coding resources for kids out there that can help you teach your kids how to code.
 There are a lot more out there.
+Like another screen-free option for kids as young as three!
 You just have to be willing to dig through to find the ones that work best for your kids.
-We hope you guys have fun exploring!
+We hope you guys have fun exploring.